HALT: 4 Common Early Sobriety Triggers That Slip People Up

 Why do you crave a drink when you are Hungry and what can you do about that?

-There are several triggers that set off cravings to drink in the late afternoon, and the easiest trigger to counteract is Hunger!
+Several triggers spark cravings to drink in the late afternoon.
+The easiest to counteract is hunger!

-If you have decided that you want to stop drinking make sure that you have something to eat in the afternoon.
+If you have decided that you want to stop drinking, make sure you eat something in the afternoon.
 A hearty snack at 4 pm or an early dinner can make all of the difference.
 Afternoon snacks and early evening meals are a lifesaver in the first weeks sober.
-It is also helpful for many to use L-glutamine powder as a supplement to counteract the afternoon blood sugar crash that often triggers an alcohol craving.
+Many find it helpful to use L-glutamine powder as a supplement.
+It helps counteract the afternoon blood sugar crash.
+This crash often triggers an alcohol craving.

 For more in-depth information on using L-glutamine in early sobriety, and the connection between hypoglycemia and alcoholism, please open these articles from our Boozemusings blog :